robel-yemane/k8s-tasks/pi-k3s/default_mem_requests_limits_namespace/notes.md

 --
 Motivation for default memory limits and requests

-if a namespace has a resourcequota, it helps to have a default value for memory limits.
+if a namespace has a resource quota, it helps to have a default value for memory limits.
 Some of the restrictions imposed on a namespace by a resource quota
 are: